-It might seem evident that assessment should be centred on the patient, but many patients feel they are simply objects, to be dissected and quantified.
+It might seem evident that assessment should be centred on the patient, but many patients feel they are objects to be dissected and quantified.
 How can one ensure a person-centred evaluation is genuinely centred on the patient as a person rather than on their impairments and other losses?
-On this page, I suggest that using the biopsychosocial model of illness as your intellectual framework should enforce a person-centred approach.
+Using the biopsychosocial model of illness as your intellectual framework should enforce a person-centred approach.
 As I have discussed here, many forces are acting against a person-centred approach across all rehabilitation.
-Nonetheless, a clinician can exert reasonable control over their assessment, and I hope this page will help keep your practice focused on the patient as a person.
+Nonetheless, a clinician can exert reasonable control over their assessment, and this page will help keep your practice focused on the patient.

 Rehabilitation can only succeed if it is person-centred.
 Almost all interventions require the patient’s engagement and collaboration.
 And you will only engage a patient for any length of time if the activity is of personal relevance or interest to them.
-The patient’s first contact with rehabilitation is an assessment, and it is crucial to demonstrate from the outset a concern for the person, not the losses the person has.
+The patient’s first contact with rehabilitation is an assessment, and it is crucial to demonstrate a concern for the person from the outset, not the losses the person has.
 An excellent initial person-centred assessment will form a good foundation for all subsequent rehabilitation.

 Using the biopsychosocial model as a framework should ensure that you consider and inquire about all critical areas.
-Providing you acknowledge the sensitive and personal nature of the information will reassure the patient that you are concerned about them.
+Acknowledging the sensitive and personal nature of the information will reassure the patient that you are concerned about them.
 This person-centred approach naturally leads to the other vital features of sharing power and responsibility and forming a therapeutic alliance.

 Thus one can see that being patient-centred, undertaking rehabilitation, and using the biopsychosocial model are three aspects of a central idea – the patient as a person.

-The challenge considered on this page is to convert these ideas into a practical clinical approach to assessing a patient, acquiring all the information needed to make a rehabilitation formulation and plan.
+The challenge on this page is to convert these ideas into a practical clinical approach to assessing a patient, and acquiring all the information needed to formulate a rehabilitation plan.

 One way to view a person-centred assessment is to consider that information about an illness falls into two classes: directly related to the disease and its direct effects upon the person, and all other information, summarised by the word context.
 Acute healthcare systems have paid less and less attention to context for many years—this lack of attention matters.